polterguy/polterguy.github.io/documentation/magic.clone/index.md

 When `ng serve` and `dotnet run` is done, you can visit [localhost:4200](https://localhost:4200) in your browser, and you should be set.

-To debug, click F5 in VS Code, and choose _".Net Core"_, then click _"Configure"_ and choose _"Attach to existing .Net Core command line program"_.
-Save your _"launch.js"_ file, and click F5 once again, and choose the process called _"backend.exe"_ (something) at the top of your choices.
+To debug, click F5 in VS Code.
 You can now set breakpoints, and/or debug Magic locally on your development machine.

 ## Build status of all projects